Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-The [create domain](#create-domain) command has been extended with a field (`orderconfirmationToken`) making it possible to assign a token indicating that the registrant has agreed to the terms and conditions for DK Hostmaster with the registrar.
+The [create domain](#create-domain) command has been extended with a field (`orderconfirmationToken`) making it possible to assign a token indicating that the registrant has agreed to the terms and conditions for Punktum dk with the registrar.

 ```xml
 <extension>